SeaOfNodes/.github/profile/README.md

 ## What's a Sea of Nodes IR?

-The Sea of Nodes IR is a ... compiler IR (Intermediate Representation) pioneered by Cliff Click starting around 1990, appearing as an appendix in his thesis
+The Sea of Nodes IR is a ... compiler IR (Intermediate Representation) pioneered by Cliff Click starting around 1990, appearing as an appendix in his thesis.
-It became the core IR in the HotSpot C2 JIT compiler, and is used today in nearly every JVM on the planet - and C2 runs literally *trillions* of times daily.
+It became the core IR in the HotSpot C2 JIT compiler, and *very* quickly produces high quality code.
+C2 and the Sea of Nodes is used today in nearly every JVM on the planet - and runs literally *trillions* of times daily.
 The IR inspired Google's V8 team (and thus is/has been in Chrome), the Graal compiler and other high profile compiler efforts.

 Despite this Sea of Nodes is not (to my knowledge) taught in compiler classes!